 About National University

 National University (NU) serves active-duty and veteran students from all branches of the military.
-Founded in 1971 by retired U.S. Navy lieutenant commander David Chigos, NU is designed for the unique needs of servicemembers and adults earning their college degrees whether at home, on base, or abroad.
+Founded in 1971 by retired U.S. Navy Captain David Chigos, NU is designed for the unique needs of servicemembers and adults earning their college degrees whether at home, on base, or abroad.
 The class structure, consisting of one-month classes, fit military students’ demanding duty schedules.
 National University accepts and reviews applications year round.
 Programs are offered online, on campus, and on more than a dozen military bases.
-As San Diego’s largest private nonprofit university, National University offers more than 100 degree programs for military personnel and their dependents.
+As San Diego’s largest private nonprofit university, National University offers more than 75 degree programs for military personnel and their dependents.
 As a military-friendly college and Yellow Ribbon school, NU accepts the Post 9/11 GI Bill, so veteran and active-duty students pay virtually no out-of-pocket costs for their education.
 In addition, the Veteran Center provides guidance and support to help ease the transition from military to civilian life.
 You can learn more and request additional information on our military admissions program page.